Occipital bun: Difference between occipital bun and occipital torus

+Although the terms occipital bun and occipital torus (torus occipitale), as well as all the other names used in this article, are sometimes used as synonyms, it is important to differentiate between these two anatomical concepts.

-As mentioned above, fossilized early modern Homo sapiens of Europe, as well as current-day modern human populations, such as the Sámi, the bushmen of South Africa, and Indigenous Australians, have some prevalence of occipital buns.
-Among modern humans, there are three classes of occipital buns: type I (smooth), type II (crest form), and type III (spine form).
-Type I has been found to be more common in women, while type III is more common in men.
-In some cases, individuals with occipital buns experience a range of symptoms.
+The occipital torus refers to an outward projection of the inion, the most prominent part of the external occipital protuberance (EOP).
+While there is no widely used classification, the EOP is typically classified morphologically as: type I (smooth), type II (crest), type III (spur), and sometimes a type IV (hook).
+The name occipital torus usually refers to types III and IV.
+In some cases, individuals with prominent occipital torus experience a range of symptoms.
 The most common symptoms include tenderness at the back of the skull while lying down and/or when moving the neck.
 A surgical procedure can be done to reduce the size of the occipital bun and relieve symptoms.

+The occipital bun, which is the subject of this article, is a rounded bulge or protuberance of the squamous part of the occipital bone, located below the internal occipital protuberance.